Born of Osiris: A Higher Place, The Discovery and Richardson's departure (2008–2012)

 In July 2009, the band released their debut album, A Higher Place, which peaked at number 73 on the Billboard 200.
 They co-headlined a tour named The Night of the Living Shred with All Shall Perish, After the Burial, Caliban and Suffokate; Born of Osiris also supported Hatebreed on the Decimation of the Nation Tour 2, alongside Cannibal Corpse, Unearth and Hate Eternal.

 In December 2009, they asked Jason Richardson of All Shall Perish to join Born of Osiris.
 This began a two-year period of member stability which resulted in the writing and release of their second full-length album, The Discovery.
 Released on March 22, 2011, the album debuted at 87 on the Billboard 200.

 In September 2011, members Cameron Losch, Joe Buras, and Lee McKinney recorded and mixed the self-titled first release by Virginia band Mind's I.

-On December 21, 2011, Born of Osiris fired guitarist Jason Richardson.
-The official press release came three weeks later.
-Richardson immediately joined Salt Lake City deathcore act Chelsea Grin following his departure from the band.
-In response to the official statement released by the band, he wrote a scathing status update on his personal Facebook page, stating that the other band members frequently abused alcohol and prescription drugs.
-Richardson had served as a touring member with Chelsea Grin prior to him being kicked out of the band.

-A video was posted, showing guitarist Lee McKinney rehearsing over a riff, which was believed to be part of a song to be featured on the next Born of Osiris release.
-He also had an eight string guitar built for him by the UK-based company Invictus Guitars, suggesting another direction that the next release will take.

-Following this, McKinney started a side project called Mechanize (originally named Mecha but the name had to be changed for legal reasons), in which he produces original electronic music and remixes other artists.
-David Darocha has also started his own jewelry line called D A V I. Cameron Losch, Lee McKinney and former guitarist Jason Richardson were all instructors on the music teaching website Bandhappy, which was owned by Matt Halpern, the drummer of Born of Osiris's former labelmate Periphery.
+David Darocha has also started his own jewelry line called D A V I. Cameron Losch, Lee McKinney and former lead guitarist Jason Richardson were all instructors on the music teaching website Bandhappy, which was owned by Matt Halpern, the drummer of Born of Osiris's former labelmate Periphery.
 As of November 2014, however, Halpern had shut down the site to focus on Periphery.